wizardbyron/provisioners/README.md

 * [Kubernetes Platform](./solutions/k8s/)
 * Microservice Platform (IN PROGRESS, Pull Requests are welcome.)
 * BigData(IN PROGRESS, Pull Requests are welcome.)

+## Workflow

+1. Fork and clone this repo.
+2. Provision & update solutions in solution scripts.
+3. Extract & Push facility script from solution scripts.
+4. Verify facility script in solution scripts.
+5. Push solution script.

+## Convention

+1. Facilites scripts can be verified indivadually.
+2. Cross distro scripts are better than distro-specified scripts.
+3. Docker is better than shell.
+4. Docker-compose is better than docker in shell.

 ## Known Issues